MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-work-account-schedule.md

 You use column layouts to define what columns should be included in the resulting report.
 For example, you can design a layout to compare net change and balance for the same period this year and last year.

 > [!NOTE]
 > A printed/previewed/saved version of an account schedule can display a maximum of five columns.
 If the account schedule is only meant for analysis in the **Acc.
-Schedule Overview** window, you can create as many columns as you want.
+Schedule Overview** page, you can create as many columns as you want.

-1. In the **Account Schedules** window, select the relevant account schedule, and then choose the **Edit Column Layout Setup** action.
+1. In the **Account Schedules** page, select the relevant account schedule, and then choose the **Edit Column Layout Setup** action.
-2. In the **Column Layouts** window, create a row for each column by which financial data is shown in the financial report. [!INCLUDE [tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
+2. In the **Column Layouts** page, create a row for each column by which financial data is shown in the financial report. [!INCLUDE [tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 3. Choose the **OK** button.
 4. Open the **Acc.
-Schedule Overview** window from time to time to verify that the new column layout works as intended.
+Schedule Overview** page from time to time to verify that the new column layout works as intended.

 > [!NOTE]
 > The columns that you define on each row represent columns 3 and up in the **Acc.
-Schedule Overview** window.
+Schedule Overview** page.
 The first two columns, **Row No.** and **Description**, are fixed.

 ### To create a column that calculates percentages
 Sometimes you may want to include a column in an account schedule to calculate percentages of a total.
 For example, if you have a number of rows that break down sales by dimension, you may want a column to indicate the percentage of total sales that each row represents.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Account Schedules**, and then choose the related link.
-2. In the **Account Schedule Names** window, select an account schedule.
+2. In the **Account Schedule Names** page, select an account schedule.
 3. Choose the **Edit Account Schedule** action to set up an account schedule row to calculate the total on which the percentages will be based.
 4. Insert a line immediately above the first row for which you want to display a percentage.
 5. Fill in the fields on the line as follows: In the **Totaling Type** field, enter **Set Base for Percent**.
 In the **Totaling** field, enter a formula for the total that the percentage will be based on.
 For example, if row 11 contains the total sales, enter **11**.